vue-styleguidist/vue-styleguidist/docs/Configuration.md

 - Multiple components are sharing the same name OR
 - Components are changing behaviour if another component is registered

-In this case, just set `locallyRegisterComponents` to `true`.
+In this case, set `locallyRegisterComponents` to `true`.
 It will register components only in the examples of their documentation.

 Though if you need to register an additionl component and you are forced to use this behaviour, proceed like this: